razi236/RACWF/README.md

 ## Compiling the RplTools from source

+The directory `abstools/examples/Rpl` have some examples.
+For simplicity, please put your source file (*.abs) in the same directory (`abstools/examples/Rpl`).
 To compile the RplTools from source, clone the git repository and run gradle (after installing the necessary dependencies):